Proprietary AI analyst is now available

 | What is Tyson Foods' FCF margin? | Tyson Foods' last 12 months FCF margin is 2%. |

-| What is the current EV/FCF multiple of Tyson Foods? | Current FCF multiple of Tyson Foods is 22.6x. |
+| What is the current EV/FCF multiple of Tyson Foods? | Current FCF multiple of Tyson Foods is 22.4x. |

-| How many companies Tyson Foods has acquired to date? | As of May 2026, Tyson Foods has acquired 10 companies. |
+| How many companies Tyson Foods has acquired to date? | As of June 2026, Tyson Foods has acquired 10 companies. |

 | What was the largest acquisition by Tyson Foods? | $9B acquisition of Hillshire Brands on 2nd July 2014 was the largest M&A Tyson Foods has done to date. |

-| What companies Tyson Foods acquired? | Tyson Foods acquired Hillshire Brands, AdvancePierre Foods, Keystone Foods, AMPRO Products, American Proteins, Smart Chicken, BRF, Williams Sausage, Supreme Foods Processing, and Bosco's Pizza. |
+| What companies Tyson Foods acquired? | Tyson Foods acquired Hillshire Brands, AdvancePierre Foods, Keystone Foods, American Proteins, AMPRO Products, Smart Chicken, BRF, Williams Sausage, Supreme Foods Processing, and Bosco's Pizza. |

-| In how many companies Tyson Foods has invested to date? | As of May 2026, Tyson Foods has invested in 1 company. |
+| In how many companies Tyson Foods has invested to date? | As of June 2026, Tyson Foods has invested in 1 company. |

 | What was the last Tyson Foods investment? | On 17th October 2023 Tyson Foods invested in Protix, participating in a $61M Strategic investment round. |